 Taking all this results together, we obtain

-which, after inserting into \eqref{chiMN2} leads to \eqref{chian}.
+which, after inserting into \eqref{chiMN2}, leads to \eqref{chian}.

-\section{The most robust among the most informative measurements: Theorems}
+\section{The most robust among the most informative measurements---Theorems}

-In this Section, we show how to approach a problem of finding a QCRB-sat. measurement with a minimal FI MeNoS.
+In this Section, we show how to approach the problem of finding a QCRB-sat. measurement with the minimal FI MeNoS.
 Before showing solutions for examples mentioned in the main text, let us introduce some theorems that help to systematically describe potential candidates for such a measurement.
-Let us start with quoting a condition for QCRB-saturability, firstly introduced in \cite{Braunstein1994}, then reformulated in \cite{Zhou2020} in a following form:
+Let us start with quoting a condition for QCRB-saturability, firstly introduced in \cite{Braunstein1994}, and then reformulated in \cite{Zhou2020} in a following form:

 \textbf{Theorem 1.} POVM $\bm{M} = \{M_i\}_i$ is QCRB-sat. for the family of states $\rho_\theta$ around $\theta=\theta_0$ iff

 and